zetkin/app.zetkin.org/README.md

 /// Then use render as is documented in the docs for @testing-library/react.
 ```

-The `react-i18n` setup in tests does not render the text in the components and instead **renders the i18n string id**.
+The `react-intl` setup in tests does not render the text in the components and instead **renders the i18n string id**.
 When attempting to target strings in tests, search for the id that you expect, not the translated text.

 ## Development server login credentials